codednepal/hacktober2022/README.md

 1. Don't Create Pull Request to update "readme.md" File.
 2. Upload or Create File in Specified Language Folder.
 3. If Specified Language Folder not Found then Create Folder and then Upload or Create File.
-3. If Specified Language Folder not Found then Create Folder and then Upload or Create File.